RafaFT/100-days-of-code/r2-log.md

 ### R2D25 - 2020/06/04

 Instead of working of my personal project or studying, I spent my time figuring out a BUG I implemented at work (found and fixed =P).

+### R2D26 - 2020/06/06

+Continued my study of [GCP](https://www.coursera.org/specializations/developing-apps-gcp)...

+GCP offers a few features for helping control spendings:
+* **Budgets and Alerts**: Like the name suggests, it's possible to define multiple budgets and alerts on both Project and Resource level.
+You can set a Budget by either a literal value or by last month's spending percentage.
+It's possible to define any number of Alerts by percetages thresholds of your defined Budget (alerts at 50, 90 and 100% by default).
+* **Reports**: GCP also offers beautiful reports whose aggregations are very atomic (by type of operation of a resource), which allows understanding exactly how each resource is being priced (Google Cloud Firestore for example bills by different metrics, such as write and Read operations).
+* **Billing Export**: It's possible to export billing details to BigQuery and to Cloud Storage (csv or json formats).
+* **Quotas**: Quotas exist to help both control spendings, as well as resources for all GCP clients.
+There are two types of quotas.
+1. **Rate Quotas**: Define a limit for a resource use by a given operation and time.
+These quotas reset by a time unit (day, monthly, second, etc...)
+2. **Allocation Quotas**: Define a limit of a resource allocation at a Project level (for example, 105 App Engine services by project).

+It's possible to interact with GCP in 4 different ways:
+1. Console (Web Application)
+2. SDK (provides 3 command line tools, `gcloud`, `gsutil` and `bq`)
+3. API's
+4. Mobile Application

+All GCP resources are organized by Projects.
+If GCP has an Organization, it's Projects can also be organized using Files.

+Every GCP Project has:
+* **Project Name**: Defined by the user, it's mutable.
+* **Project ID**: Defined by the user, immutable and unique.
+* **Project Number**: Defined by GCP, immutable.

+GCP contains an Identity Access Management (IAM or IM), that allows the creation of policies at Organization, Folder, Project and at some Resource levels.
+Policies are inherited and broader policies override more restrict ones.

+Each policie contains 3 parts:
+1. **WHO part**: Identifies a user.
+A user could be a Google account and even a GSuite domain.
+It's worth mentioning that when the _who_ is a software, GCP allows the use of a service-acocunt, which is just a google managed account that we can use for giving it IAM permissions.
+An example of a service-account being useful is if a Compute Engine instance (VM) needs permission for accessing another GCP resource.
+2. **CAN DO WHAT part**: Set of allowed actions a given user can take (role).
+GCP has 3 types of roles. _Primite_ Roles are pre-defined set of permissions (owner, editor, viewer) that apply to _all_ GCP resources. _Pre-Defined_ Roles are also pre-defined by GCP, but they are way more specific than _Primitive_ roles, having more granular actions and usually applying to only one resource. _Custom_ Roles are roles a GCP user can create (usually combining _Pre-Defined_ Roles).
+3. **WHICH RESOURCE part**: Identifies the resources for a Role.